SchusterLab/rbqoc/README.md

 benefits.

 ### I have Julia, how do I work with this repo?
-Julia uses a different package-management scheme from Python.
+Julia uses a different package-management scheme than Python.
 With Python, you use third-party installers like pip or conda to manage your global environment.
 With Julia, you use the [Pkg](https://docs.julialang.org/en/v1/stdlib/Pkg/)